tocttou/tocttou.github.io/_posts/2017-03-26-sharing-websocket-in-react-components.md

 published: true
 ---

-**Note** - This content in this post is not up to date.
+**Note** - This content in this post is a bit outdated.
 Check out the [official docs](https://reactjs.org/docs/context.html) for the Context API.

 Often times there is a requirement to share a common websocket connection between React components.
 I have been using the [React Context API](https://facebook.github.io/react/docs/context.html) to do that.
 Example for socket.io: